 \subsubsection{The FaceTest Algorithm}

 Next, we consider the main subroutine in the Demix algorithm: the FaceTest algorithm (see Algorithm \ref{face_test_alg}).
-This algorithm tests whether a set of distributions $Q_1,\ldots, Q_K$ are on the interior of the same face by using the two-sample $\kappa^*$ operator.
 Proposition \ref{face_test} establishes that FaceTest($Q_1, \ldots, Q_K$) returns $1$ if and only if $Q_1, \ldots, Q_K$ are in the relative interior of the same face of the simplex.